 Across Oklahoma there 1,794 positive cases which is up 110 since Thursday.
 The OSDH did not list the number of negative tests in this report.
 Oklahoma Governor Kevin Stitt says he wants anyone showing risk factors to get tested.

-Testing has occurred in Pawhuska and Bartlesville with the possibility of a site in Nowata.
+Testing has occurred in Pawhuska and Bartlesville and a site is coming to Nowata.
 The OSDH also released race and ethnicity data pertaining to COVID-19.
 That report is available here.

+The OSDH estimates that a peak of roughly 9,300 cases will be reached in Oklahoma on April 21.

 « Back to News